-A field to indicate which URL on your site this message should be associated with.
+A CharField to optionally indicate the URL(s) on your site with which this message should be associated.
 Not needed if is_global is True.

 match (url)

 Return True if this Message matches url, False otherwise.
 If is_global is True, will always return True.